 RMR originates and presents investment opportunities to our board and provides management and administrative services to us under an agreement.
 RMR is compensated at an annual rate equal to a percentage of our average real estate investments, as defined.
 The percentage applied to our existing investments at the time we were spun off from HRPT is 0.5%.
 The annual percentage for the first \$250.0 million of investments made after our spin off from HRPT is 0.7% and the percentage for investments above that amount is 0.5%.
 In addition, RMR receives an incentive fee based upon increases in our funds from operations per share, as defined.
 The incentive fee is paid in common shares.
-Aggregate fees earned by RMR during 2006 for services were \$10.1 million, including \$762,000 as an incentive fee which will be paid in our common shares in April 2007.
-RMR also provides the internal audit function for us and for other publicly owned companies to which it provides management or other services.
-Our pro rata share of RMR s costs in providing that function was \$173,000 in 2006.
-Our audit committee appoints our director of internal audit function.
+Aggregate fees paid to RMR during 2007 were \$10.5 million, including \$648,000 as an incentive fee which will be paid in our common shares in April 2008.
+RMR also provides the internal audit function for us and for other publicly owned companies to which it provides management services.
+Our audit committee appoints our director of internal audit, and our compensation committee approves his salary.
+Our compensation committee also approves the costs we pay with respect to our internal audit function.
+Our pro rata share of RMR s costs in providing that function was \$169,000 in 2007.
 Messrs.
-Barry Portnoy and his son, Adam Portnoy, beneficially own RMR.
-Mr. Barry Portnoy is one of our managing trustees, and his son, Adam Portnoy, is the President, Chief Executive Officer and a director of RMR.
-Mr. Martin is a director of RMR and serves as one of our managing trustees.
-All transactions between us and RMR are approved by our compensation committee.
-Mr. Adam Portnoy has been nominated as our trustee to replace Mr. Martin, who decided not to stand for reelection at our annual meeting of shareholders in May 2007.
+Barry Portnoy and his son, Adam Portnoy, beneficially own RMR and are our managing trustees.
+Adam Portnoy, is the President, Chief Executive Officer and a director of RMR.
+All transactions between us and RMR are approved by our compensation committee which is composed of independent trustees.